10 Proven Strategies for Cutting Down on Low Blood Glucose

 Physicians usually advise people to avoid blood glucose levels below 60 or 70 mg/dl (it varies depending on which book you read and where your health-care provider studied).
 At this low level, many of the body’s key organs, especially the brain and nervous system, become deprived of the fuel they need to function properly.

-Greatest limiting factor
+Hypoglycemia: the greatest limiting factor

 Hypoglycemia presents a serious threat to a person’s physical, intellectual, and emotional well-being.
 It has been called the “greatest limiting factor” in diabetes management.
 Were it not for the risk of hypoglycemia, a person with diabetes could simply load up on insulin or pancreas-stimulating medicines to keep his blood glucose level from ever rising too high.
 Unfortunately, hypoglycemia does exist, and it creates a number of problems.